rookiescientist-andre/Microsoft-Film-Analysis/FILM_ANALYSIS_README.md

 ## Results

-According to the first plot depicting the Genre Counts, Drama, Action, and Comedy make up the majority of records in our dataset, and the top movies based on budget.
-Two of the plots - Median Domestic ROI and Median Worldwide ROI - clearly show that Comedy and Drama are the best films to begin creating among the top three mentioned earlier, with Drama appearing in the top three in all categories measured in this analysis.
+The first three plots depict the median and average Domestic ROI as well as the median Worldwide ROI by genre.
+Two of the plots - Median Domestic ROI and Median Worldwide ROI - clearly show that Adventure films are the best type to begin creating among the top four mentioned earlier, with Comedy coming in second, despite having the higher average Domestic ROI, as measured in this analysis.

-There is a 4th graph in this analysis - a scatter plot of each record plotted by genre - which is included to fully depict the thought process and workflow process behind this project.
+The next few visuals - the boxplot and multiple regression plots - exhibit how production budgets vary among the top four genres, and the bar chart shows that the Adventure films in the dataset required $75 million for production, on average.
+However, I am suggesting a production budget between $100-170 million, based on gross sale estimates, both domestically and worldwide, in order to cover investment costs and even generate potential profit.

 To improve confidence in the results next time I would: